BCDevOps/developer-experience/docs/kcMigration/KeycloakMigration.md

 Phase 2. ***Platform Services team*** to provision new DNS and ssl certs
 - expected to migrate SSO service to `oidc.gov.bc.ca`
+- status: DNS created, waiting for wildcard SSL certs for *.oidc.gov.bc.ca

+Phase 3. ***Platform Services team and WAM team*** setup new SiteMinder Federation services
+- request a new set of IDIR and BCeID services for *.oidc.gov.bc.ca
-- status: requests in progress
+- status: testing out in sandbox environment

+Phase 4. ***Platform Services team and BCSC team*** figure out how to migrate BCSC integrations
+- status: list of teams provided to BCSC team, pending response

-Phase 3.
+Phase 5.
 Work with ***sso community*** to collect project team contact information
 - so that sso ops team could reach out to all teams on KC for up coming actions
+- import metadata into Project Registry
-- status: in progress
+- status: in progress, also building Project Registry

-Phase 4. migrate DEV and TEST services to the new DNS
+Phase 6. migrate DEV and TEST services to the new DNS
 - work with ***pilot teams*** on the migration and identify required actions from application teams
 - involve community to provide relative PR as example for teams to follow, online support for debugging and supports
 - status: expected to start once previous steps are complete

-Phase 5. production migration
+Phase 7. production migration
 - as this might cause temporary downtime on the application, Platform Services will schedule with teams on the date and time to best reduce the business impact
 - status: depends on Phase 4, expected to be finished before teams start the migration on OCP